How to Pass the NCLEX-RN Exam On Your First Try

 Fortunately, the NCSBN provides a performance report from the exam, allowing you to see where you struggled and where you need to improve before your next attempt.

-In order to retake the exam, you’ll just contact your NRB and notify them you plan on retaking the exam.
+To retake the exam, you’ll contact your NRB and notify them you plan on retaking the exam.
 You will simply re-register with Pearson VUE, pay the $200 fee, and wait to receive your new ATT to schedule your exam.

 How Many Times Can You Fail the NCLEX-RN?

-According to NCSBN, candidates can take the NCLEX up to eight times a year There is a 45-day rule in which you have to wait for that period of time after each try.
+If you don’t pass the NCLEX-RN the first time, you’ll have plenty of chances to upgrade your preparation and take it again.
+Candidates can take the NCLEX up to eight times a year.
+The NCSBN requires that you wait at least 45 days between exam attempts.
 To be certain, contact your desired nursing regulatory body to learn more about their policy for NCLEX-RN retakes.

 Advancing Your Career as a Registered Nurse